Raheem Mostert: 2016 season

 On November 28, 2016, Mostert was signed to the San Francisco 49ers' practice squad.
 He was promoted to the active roster on December 31.
-Mostert played in the regular-season finale against the Seattle Seahawks and finished the narrow 25–23 loss with 68 return yards and a six-yard carry.
+Mostert played in the regular-season finale against the Seattle Seahawks the next day and finished the narrow 25–23 loss with 68 return yards and a six-yard rush.

 2017 season

-On November 27, 2017, head coach Kyle Shanahan announced that Mostert was going to placed on injured reserve with an MCL sprain.
-He finished the 2017 season with six carries for 30 yards and 83 return yards in 11 games.
+On November 27, 2017, head coach Kyle Shanahan announced that Mostert was going to be placed on injured reserve with an MCL sprain.
+He finished the 2017 season with six carries for 30 yards and 83 return yards in 11 games and no starts.

 2018 season

-Mostert played very sparingly in the first five games of the season.
-However, his role increased starting in Week 6 when he had 12 carries for 87 yards in the narrow 33–30 road loss to the Green Bay Packers on Monday Night Football.
+Mostert played very sparingly during the first five games of the season.
+However, his role increased starting in Week 6 when he had 12 carries for 87 yards during the 33–30 road loss to the Green Bay Packers on Monday Night Football.
 In the next game against the Los Angeles Rams, Mostert recorded seven carries for 59 yards and four receptions for 19 yards during the 39–10 loss.
 Two weeks later against the Oakland Raiders on Thursday Night Football, Mostert rushed seven times for 86 yards and scored his first NFL touchdown on a 52-yard rush in the third quarter before leaving the eventual 34–3 victory with a fractured forearm.
-He was placed on injured reserve on November 2.
+Mostert was placed on injured reserve on November 2.

 Mostert finished the 2018 season with 34 carries for 261 yards and a touchdown to go along with six receptions for 25 yards in nine games and no starts.